 - have HIV or AIDS

 Hepatitis C that runs its course without treatment in a relatively short period is called “acute” hepatitis.
-Men and women with acute hepatitis C usually fight off HCV infection within six months.
+People with acute hepatitis C usually clear their HCV infection within 6 months.

-Chronic hepatitis C is a longer-lasting form of liver disease.
-Your immune system may not be successful in fighting the virus, and it stays in your body for lengthy periods.
+Chronic hepatitis C is a longer lasting form of liver disease.
+Your immune system may not be able to clear the virus, and it stays in your body for lengthy periods.
 Untreated chronic hepatitis C can lead to liver damage and liver cancer.

-One of the reasons that hepatitis C can be so damaging is that it’s possible to have it for years without knowing.
-Some patients may not show any signs of the initial viral infection until the disease has advanced significantly.
-According to the National Digestive Diseases Information Clearinghouse (NDDIC), liver damage and the symptoms of hepatitis C may not develop for up to 10 or more years after infection with the virus.
+One of the reasons hepatitis C can be so damaging is that it’s possible to have it for years without knowing.
+Some people may not show any signs of the initial viral infection until the disease has advanced significantly.

 - yellowing of the whites of the eyes, or jaundice

 - stomach pain